 Yet, what I learned most from WACN in my visit to Nepal in May was the multifaceted ways Women Power (a term I prefer to use that contains oh so much more self-determination than “empowerment”) shows up.
 And when Women Power is uplifted, collectivized and strengthened, it results in, well…

-Here’s four ways I saw Women Power firsthand on my visits to 4 WACN-supported cooperatives:
+Here are four ways I saw Women Power firsthand on my visits to four WACN-supported cooperatives:

 Women Power means communities are improved